-This is the site that the switch accesses when you click on the Support tab on the web browser interface.
+This is the site the switch accesses when you click on the Support tab on the web browser interface.
 The default URL is:

-http://www.procurve.com
+www.procurve.com

-which is the web site for ProCurve's networking products.

-Click on the [Support] button on that page and you can get to support information regarding your switch, including white papers, operating system (OS) updates, and more.
+which is the World Wide Web site for ProCurve networking products.
+Click on technical support on that page to get support information regarding your switch, including white papers, software updates, and more.